-Under the program, the CFTC will issue rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million.
+Under the program, the CFTC will issue rewards to whistleblowers who provide original information that leads to CFTC enforcement actions or “related actions” with total civil penalties in excess of $1 million.
 A whistleblower may receive a reward of between 10-30 percent of the total sanctions imposed.
 In April 2016, a whistleblower received a reward of more than $10 million for providing the CFTC with key original information that led to a successful enforcement action.

 Original information “leads to” a successful enforcement action if either: (i) the original information caused the staff to open an investigation, reopen an investigation, or inquire into different conduct as part of a current investigation, and the Commission brought a successful action based in whole or in part on conduct that was the subject of the original information; or (ii) the conduct was already under examination or investigation, and the original information significantly contributed to the success of the action.